 Problem Description

-that have the same parity (i.e. both odd digits or both even digits).
-Return the largest possible value of num
+Given a positive integer num, you can swap any two digits that share the same parity (i.e. both odd digits or both even digits).
+The task is to return the largest possible number you can obtain by performing any number of allowed swaps.

 Key Insights